shawnr/practical-javascript/organizing-code/72-scoping.md

 function echoNum(){
     let myNum = 42;
     console.log(`myNum can be referenced inside the function: ${myNum}`);
+    if (myNum === 42){
+        console.log(`myNum can be referenced in this conditional: ${myNum}`);
+        let foo = "Even more local.";
+        console.log(`foo has been declared and scoped to exist only within this conditional: ${foo}`);
     }
+    console.log(`foo cannot be referenced outside of the conditional where it is declared: ${foo}`);
+}
 console.log(`myNum CANNOT be referenced outside the function: ${myNum}`);
 ```
+In this example, we see that `myNum` is declared inside of `echoNum()`, but it is declared with the `let` command.
+This means that `myNum` only exists inside of `echoNum()` and any code blocks contained within `echoNum()`.
+The conditional inside of `echoNum()` is another code block (indicated by the curly braces), and it can reference `myNum`.
+Within the conditional codeblock the variable `foo` is declared.
+This variable only exists within the conditional statement.
+It cannot be referenced outside of the conditional at all.

+This example shows several ways in which `let` restricts the availability of local variables.
+Local variables are available inside their own scope (code block) and any "child" scopes (code blocks).

+It's useful to be able to make local variables with `let` because we often need to make quick variables that perform similar tasks within different code blocks.
+For example, we may wish to use variables to control a loop (e.g. `counter`, `index`, `item`) or to help with a conditional (e.g. `isSaved`, `isDirty`) and not have those values persist outside of their specific code block.
+We could use these variable names in multiple contexts, so keeping them local to each one is crucial.

 <div class="tip-box">